 In many situations, surgery is part of the treatment plan or is required to diagnose a cancer.
 It is often combined with chemotherapy and/or radiation therapy.
-Members of Chester County Hospital surgical staff work in concert with your oncologist and other surgical specialists in the areas of gynecology, breast, head and neck, gastroenterology and urology.
+Members of Chester County Hospital surgical staff work in concert with your oncologists and other surgical specialists as part of a multidisciplinary team.

 Board certified in their areas of expertise, these surgeons keep abreast of changes in surgical techniques and emerging technologies to offer patients the most up-to-date procedures.

 The Women';s Specialty Center provides breast care and gynecologic-oncology services with a dedicated team of professionals.
 Outpatient surgery is offered through the Hospital';s Ambulatory Care Center.

 Radiology Outpatient Services

 Comprehensive radiology services, including a first of its kind combined PET/CT, are available at Chester County Hospital campus or at satellite locations in West Chester, Exton and Kennett Square.
 Studies are read by Penn Radiologists, all of whom are board certified, subspecialty or fellowship-trained in imaging.

 The Center for Physical Rehabilitation and Sports Medicine

 During or after their treatment, cancer patients may experience excessive fatigue and weakness, swelling, or loss of mobility in their arms or legs.
 The skilled physical therapists and occupational therapists at the Center';s three outpatient facilities can design a course of therapy to help prevent or slow the progression of these conditions.
 Our staff also includes therapists specially trained in the treatment of lymphedema, particularly because of breast surgery.